 Some commenters requested that FINRA provide a second round of comments on its rule proposals prior to filing a proposal with the SEC.
 Today, if there are significant changes to a rule proposal, FINRA often will seek comment on those amendments in a subsequent Regulatory Notice.
 In addition, if FINRA has made changes to a rule proposal in response to input from interested stakeholders, FINRA discusses those changes in the rule proposal, and any subsequent amendments, in filings with the SEC.

-FINRA is clarifying its process for examiners, firms, and the public to obtain interpretive guidance on its Rules.
 In recognition of the value that Frequently Asked Questions (FAQs), interpretations and other forms of guidance have in helping member firms comply with FINRA rules, FINRA is committed to publishing such guidance where appropriate.
-When developing new FAQs or interpretive guidance, FINRA staff may vet the FAQs and interpretive guidance with FINRA's committees and interested stakeholders, as well as other regulators as applicable, prior to publication.
+When developing new FAQs or interpretive guidance, FINRA staff may vet the FAQs and interpretive guidance with FINRA's committees, as well as other regulators as applicable, prior to publication.
 In addition, FINRA communicates the publication of new and updated FAQs and interpretive guidance in its weekly update email to member firms.

-FINRA is also considering ways to improve the accessibility on FINRA's website to its rules and related FAQs and interpretive guidance.
+FINRA is also considering ways to improve the accessibility on FINRA's website to its rules and related FAQs and interpretive guidance, and plans to make improvements in this regard in 2018.
 In addition, as described in more detail in the "Retrospective Rule Review" section above, we continue to review whether FINRA rules or rule sets meet their intended investor-protection objectives.